-Planning your trip to New York City ?
-I’ve put together the perfect 5 day New York itinerary to help you organize your time in the Big Apple.
-5 days in New York is the perfect amount of time to spend in the city, especially if it’s your first visit.
-With 5 days, you’ll have time to explore the highlights of Manhattan, and get a little taste of Brooklyn, too.
+Planning your trip to New York City?
+I’ve put together the perfect 5 day New York itinerary to show you all of the best things to do and places to see in New York City.
+5 days in New York is the perfect amount of time to spend in NYC, especially if it’s your first visit to New York City.
+With 5 days in NYC, you’ll have time to explore the highlights of Manhattan, and get a little taste of Brooklyn, too.
 Read on for all the details!

 Make sure to get yourself one of these!
 If you follow my itinerary for spending 5 days in New York, you’ll need it on day 2!
 You can also check out our shop for some of our favorite travel products and accessories.